 Because of the wording (see below, the yellow text marks the key words that may suggest that Jesus was referring to childhood victimization):

+6 “Whoever causesone of theselittle ones who believe in Meto sin, it would be better for him if a millstone were hung around his neck, and he were drowned in the depth of the sea.
+7 Woe to the world because of offenses!For offenses must come, but woe to that man by whom the offense comes!
 8 “If your hand or foot causes you to sin, cut it off and cast it from you.
 It is better for you to enter into life lame or maimed, rather than having two hands or two feet, to be cast into the everlasting fire.
 9 And if your eye causes you to sin, pluck it out and cast it from you.
 It is better for you to enter into life with one eye, rather than having two eyes, to be cast into hell fire.
+10 “Take heed that you do not despiseone of these little ones, for I say to you that in heaven their angels always see the face of My Father who is in heaven.

 4. How do you feel about forgiving those who offended or hurt you?